-Devastating floods are almost an annual occurrence in the west and in California.
+Devastating floods are almost an annual occurrence in the West and in California.
 With the anticipated sea level rise and other impacts of a changing climate, particularly heavy winter rains, flood management is increasingly critical in California.
-Compounding the issue are man-made flood hazards such as levee instability and stormwater runoff.
+Compounding the issue are human-made flood hazards such as levee instability and stormwater runoff.

 With such issues in mind, flood management includes giving constricted rivers more breathing room by setting back levees, reducing floodplain development and giving equal weight to environmental and economic factors in making management decisions.